MaksTuev/clean_app/README.md

 # CleanApp
-Example of real app with CleanArchitecture

-This project demonstrate how create real app with well architecture
+This project demonstrates how to make complex Android application with good architecture

 In project is used:
 - [CleanArchitecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) (simplifyed for Android)